Twitter / X Bio Builder

 • Lead with what you do.
 “Indie game developer building cozy pixel-art roguelikes” tells people in three seconds whether to follow.

 • Add one human detail.
-“Coffee, cats, and questionable shipping deadlines” makes the bio memorable without diluting the point.
+“Coffee, cats, and questionable shipping deadlines” makes the bio memorable without diluting the professional signal.

-• Use keywords people search.
-Your role and niche are indexed in X search, so plain, searchable words beat clever wordplay.
+• Use plain, searchable words.
+Your role and niche are indexed in X search, so keywords beat clever wordplay.
+“Machine learning researcher” is found; “data whisperer” is not.

 • Emoji as anchors, not decoration.
-One or two break up the text and draw the eye; a row of them looks like spam.
+One or two break up the text and draw the eye; a row of them reads as clutter.